Japan 'seriously concerned' over Chinese security laws for Hong Kong

 China says the legislation is aimed at tackling secession, subversion, terrorism and foreign interference in the city but the plan, unveiled in Beijing last week, has triggered the first big protests in Hong Kong for months.

-Tokyo said it has conveyed its views to Beijing and that it will carefully observe further developments in Hong Kong.

-Reporting by Antoni Slodkowski; Editing by Gareth Jones
+Reporting by Antoni Slodkowski an Ran Chang-Kim; Editing by Gareth Jones